princekouassi/Squirrels_Experiment_COMPLETE_CODE/README.md

-# JavaScript/HTML/CSS code for the squirrels experiment
+# JavaScript/HTML/CSS Code for the Squirrels Experiment
 Remember to pull the latest version of this experiment for the most up-to-date version.

 ## Version 4